epfl-theos/koopmans/docs/tutorials/tutorial_5.rst

   :language: text
   :lineno-start: 1552

 Our model is now trained on the orbitals of 2 snapshots.
-We use this model again to predict the screening parameters of the last 10 snapshots and compare the results to the ab initio computation.
+We use this model again to predict the screening parameters of the last 10 snapshots and compare the results to the ab initio calculation.
 We repeat this procedure until we have added all 10 snapshots to the training data.
 Then we can have a look at the convergence of the mean absolute error of the predicted screening parameters:

 .. figure:: ../../tutorials/tutorial_5/tutorial_5b/spin_0_alphas_MAE_convergence.png
    :width: 1000